 "Many millions of pounds are brought into Darlington each year through fundraising activities and, most importantly, also get spent in the Borough either directly or by the employment of local people.
-It is conservatively estimated that the voluntary sector in Darlington has an annual income of over £20million, supports 1,000 full and part time jobs and 1.1million volunteer hours.
+It is conservatively estimated that the voluntary sector in Darlington has an annual income of over £20million, supports 1,000 full and part time iobs and 1.1million volunteer hours.
 These hours represent the volunteer equivalent of another 600 full time jobs, or £12 million of paid work.
 The sector is therefore very valuable and makes a major contribution not only to the community, but to the economy of Darlington. eVOLution welcomes the Economic Strategy and will continue to ensure that the voluntary sector continues to be a full and positive part of the future development of the Borough."

-Karen Grundy, Executive Director eVOI ution
+Karen Grundy, Executive Director eVOLution programmes which benefit people living and working in Darlington, ensuring that we all enjoy a good quality of life;